 The Fremont left behind a legacy of beautiful and egnigmatic images carved and painted on stone.

-Carved images are called petroglyphs and painted images pictographs.
-Although they are best known for their depiction of trapezoidal anthrophmorphs and big horn sheep the Fremont created a seemingly endless array of figures.
+Carved images are called petroglyphs and painted images are called pictographs.
+Although they are best known for their depiction of trapezoidal anthrophmorphs and big horn sheep, the Fremont created a seemingly endless array of figures.
 What purpose did these images serve?
 Do they represent artistic expression?
 Do they have ritual significance?
 Did they once have a literal translation?
-We may never be able to unravel the mystery of rock art and perhaps that's as it should be.
+We may never be able to unravel the mystery of rock imagery and perhaps that's as it should be.

 TREAD LIGHTLY TO PRESERVE OUR PREHISTORIC HERITAGE.